manussekhar/German_Notes/Cases/W-Fragen.md

 What do you eat -> (casual + formal)
 Where do you live ->
-What is your favourite film ->
+What is your favorite film ->